Adults Living with SMA, Financial and PA Support

 You do not have to have someone caring for you in order to claim.

-If you do have a carer, and have substantial caring needs, they could get Carer’s Allowance– see above.
+If you do have a carer, and have substantial caring needs, they could get Carer’s Allowance – see Tab 6. above.

 England, Scotland and Wales – people pay Council Tax:

-You could get a reduction on your Council Tax bill if your home has been adapted or has features that are needed because someone with a disability lives there.
+You could get a reduction on your Council Tax bill if your home has been adapted or has features that are needed because someone who is disabled lives there.
 For example, this could be because you have an extra bathroom or kitchen, or extra space to use a wheelchair indoors.
 If your home is eligible, your Council Tax will be reduced to the band below, or by one-sixth if you are in the lowest band.

-There is no set test to decide who is eligible for this, so you will need to contact your local council to find out more.
+There is no set test to decide who is eligible.
+You will need to contact your local council > to find out more.
 They may ask you for a letter from your GP.

 Council tax may be reduced for other reasons.
 See: